NikNikolaenkov/pot_file_translator/README.md

 4. Port Issues:
    ```
-   Error: Port 5000 already in use
+   Error: Port already in use
-   Solution: Set different port in .env file or use FLASK_PORT environment variable
+   Solution: Change FLASK_PORT in .env file or set it as environment variable
    ```

 ## License